jarmokivekas/tuamk-thesis/doc/main.md

 written to non-volatile storage and processing of data can happen at a later stage.

-In an optimal SDR solution the antenna would be essentially connected directly to the ADC.
+In an ideal SDR solution, the antenna would be essentially connected directly to the ADC.
 However, in actual applications, it is usually necessary to implement a radio front end.
 Typical parts of such a front end include a band select filter, a low-noise amplifier (LNA),